Courses Bachelor Display 2025-2026

 Teaching methods (indicative; course manual is definitive) PBL / Lecture / Assignment / Groupwork

-Assessment methods (indicative; course manual is definitive) Participation / Written Exam / Assignment
+Assessment methods (indicative; course manual is definitive) Attendance / Written Exam / Assignment

 Evaluation in previous academic year For the complete evaluation of this course please click "here"